 We are lucky we have a pretty big patio, on which a 10ft basketball net sits in the corner, next to the pond.
 Now it’s game on!
 We race around, play pass and move, tackling and shooting.
 After a few baskets and both claiming to be in the lead, the ball splashes into the pond, and now this game has come to an end.

-It is a nice feeling to be able to spend time with my son.
+It is a nice feeling being dad and to be able to spend time with my son.
 Charging around doing whatever activity or imaginary role-play we’re in at the time.
 This provides entertainment for us both.
 I think I get as much exercise playing with him, as I do when using my wheelchair skills to push down the road!